vitor0p9f/dockerized-dev-environment/README.md

 - `prettier` for Javascript, Typescript, Vue, CSS, SCSS, LESS, HTML, JSON, JSONC, YAML, Markdown, Markdown.mdx, Graphql, Handlebars, Svelte, and Astro files.
 - `stylua` for Lua files.

-To add a new dignostic tool, see the [Built-In sources for formatting](https://github.com/nvimtools/none-ls.nvim/blob/main/doc/BUILTINS.md#formatting) of [None-ls](https://github.com/nvimtools/none-ls.nvim) plugin and put the configuration into `.config/nvim/lua/plugins/LSP/none-ls.lua` file.
+To add a new formatting tool, see the [Built-In sources for formatting](https://github.com/nvimtools/none-ls.nvim/blob/main/doc/BUILTINS.md#formatting) of [None-ls](https://github.com/nvimtools/none-ls.nvim) plugin and put the configuration into `.config/nvim/lua/plugins/LSP/none-ls.lua` file.

 ### Atuin

 The <kbd>tab</kbd> functionality doesn't work.

-When you press <kbd>enter</kbd>, the command will be placed on the terminal, so you need to press <kbd>enter</kbd> to run it.
+When you press <kbd>enter</kbd>, the command will be copied to the command line, so you need to press <kbd>enter</kbd> again to run it.